-Davenport is in his seventh year as the head coach of the Hill College men’s and women’s soccer programs.
-Since joining the Hill Col- lege Soccer program, Davenport has started to establish Hill Soccer as a regional and nationally respected program.
+Davenport is now in his eighth year as the head coach of the Hill College men’s and women’s soccer programs.
+Since joining the Hill College Soccer program, Davenport has achieved numerous program firsts and school records such as the following: 7 combined Region V titles, 2 District titles, and 3 consecutive trips to the NJCAA National Championship tournament.

 Davenport was named Men’s Plains District Coach of the Year in 2014 and 2015 and Region 5 Coach of the Year in 2016.
 He was also nominated for the National Soccer Coaches Association of America’s 30 under 30 program.
 Davenport has also achieved 100-plus wins during his time at Hill College, including wins over No. 2 Illinois Central (2014) and No. 4 Pima (2015) at the National Championship Tournament.